szpajder/dumpvdl2/README.md

 this problem.
 If it does not help, it might be that your Pi is overloaded or not beefy enough for the task.

+##### SDRPLAY RSP1/2 Native

+ Sdrplay RSP native driver have some advanced option to support different antenna port, Bias-T, notch filter on AM/FM.
+ A sample start with antenna A selection, bias-t off and notch filter :

+        ./dumpvdl2 --sdrplay 0 --gain 80 --antenna A --biast 0 --notch-filter 1 136975000

 ### Output options

 - Decoded messages are printed to standard output by default.
 You can direct them to a